-- i) Training of staff of relevant services in the correct response to incidents of poisoned bait in the areas of implementation of the NAP. - ii) Informing and educating stakeholders on species conservation issues in the areas covered by the NAP. - iii) Informing and raising awareness of the public on species conservation issues.
+i) Training of staff of relevant services in the correct response to incidents of poisoned bait in the areas of implementation of the NAP.

+- ii) Informing and educating stakeholders on species conservation issues in the areas covered by the NAP. - iii) Informing and raising awareness of the public on species conservation issues.

 Parameters Target Measures/Actions

-Population Reducing the risk of poisoning due Intensification of patrols/controls

-preservation to the illegal use of poison baits Recording of poisoning incidents and

-creation of risk maps

-Provision of electric fencing to land users

-operating within the areas where the

-Egyptian vulture occurs

-Reducing the risk of collision with Creation of risk sensitivity maps and

-wind turbines exclusion zones from wind turbines around

-nests and roosting sites

-Reducing the risk of electric shock Insulation of dangerous pylons and

-and collision with power marking of electricity cables around nests,

-transmission and distribution roosting sites, and migratory constrictions

-network cables

-Increased availability of food Establishment and operation of a network

-of feeding areas for birds of prey (FAOB)

-Reduction of disturbance during Establishment of protection zones around

-nesting nests

-Seasonal (March-September) exemption

-for sports & activities through IACS

-Ban on lighting of cliffs with Meteora nests

-Improvement Systematic Monitoring using standardized protocol.

-monitoring and Monitoring monitoring

-research of Research on the Bird ringing

-population Mortality Research Chick telemetry and where appropriate

-Egyptian and where feasible adult individuals and

-Vulture spatial mapping of habitat use.

-in Greece and migration routes
+Population Reducing the risk of poisoning Intensification of patrols/controls

+preservation due to the illegal use of poison Recording of poisoning incidents and

+baits creation of risk maps

+Provision of electric fencing to land

+users operating within the areas where

+the Egyptian vulture occurs

+Reducing the risk of collision Creation of risk sensitivity maps and

+with wind turbines exclusion zones from wind turbines

+around nests and roosting sites

+Reducing the risk of electric Insulation of dangerous pylons and

+shock and collision with power marking of electricity cables around

+transmission and distribution nests, roosting sites, and migratory

+network cables constrictions

+Increased availability of food Establishment and operation of a

+network of feeding areas for birds of

+prey (FAOB)

+Reduction of disturbance during Establishment of protection zones

+nesting around nests

+Seasonal (March-September)

+exemption for sports & activities

+through IACS

+Ban on lighting of cliffs with Meteora

+nests

+Improvement Systematic Monitoring using standardized

+monitoring and Monitoring protocol.

+research of monitoring

+population Research on the Bird ringing

+Egyptian Mortality Research Chick telemetry and where appropriate

+Vulture and where feasible adult individuals

+in Greece and spatial mapping of habitat use.

+and migration routes

+Creation and implementation of a

+biomedical

+protocol of dead birds

+Study of the viability of the Development of suitability models

+species habitat suitability/species distribution

+Development of analysis models

+Population Viability Analysis (PSA)

+Evaluation of the Lead sampling tests.